How to connect and install a computer keyboard

 The computer needs to be off when connecting or disconnecting a PS/2 keyboard.

 - Connect the keyboard to the PS/2 port on the back of the computer.

-- When looking at the back of the computer you'll notice two PS/2 ports next to each other.
-Verify you're connecting the keyboard into the purple connection as shown in the below pictures.
-If your PS/2 ports are not color coded the keyboard will be the connection closest to the left edge of the computer (when looking at it from the back).
-If the connections are vertical and not horizontal as shown below the keyboard connection may be either depending on the case and motherboard.
-Look for a small symbol next to the port to identify what one is the keyboard.
+- When looking at the back of the computer, you'll notice two PS/2 ports next to each other.
+Verify you're connecting the keyboard to the purple connection, as shown in the picture below.
+If the PS/2 ports are not color-coded, the keyboard connection is closest to the left edge (when looking at it from the back).
+With vertical connections like in the picture below, the keyboard connection may be either port, depending on the case and motherboard.
+Look for a small keyboard symbol next to the port to identify which one is for the keyboard.

-Tip: If you are confused what PS/2 cable is what when under your desk, the PS/2 cable is often thicker than the PS/2 mouse cable.
+If you are unsure which PS/2 cable is for the keyboard when under your desk, the PS/2 keyboard cable is often thicker than the PS/2 mouse cable.

 Install software and drivers